-This could also mean, “under whose protection is she?”
+This phrase could also mean, “under whose protection is she?”
 This would be an important question not only because it was a dangerous time in this land when women were vulnerable to attack and needed protection, but it also suggests that he noticed her, perhaps because he found her attractive, and wanted to know if she was already “taken.”

 Read verses 7-9.
 What does verse 7 suggest about Ruth’s work ethic (working from early morning til evening) and character?

 What things did Boaz tell Ruth to do?

-In verse 8, Boaz calls her daughter, suggesting she is younger than him.
-A father also is supposed to protect his daughter, as a parent should any child, and this word of direct address indicates he would protect her.
-His words also suggest he didn’t want her to leave, so he could better protect her, and possibly to be near her and see her again (since he knew she was a widow and therefore single).
+In verse 8, Boaz calls her "daughter", suggesting she is younger than him.
+A father also is supposed to protect his daughter, as a parent should any child, and this word of direct address suggests he desires to and would protect her (which is later confirmed).
+His words also imply that he didn’t want her to leave, so he could better protect her, and possibly to be near her and see her again (since he knew she was a widow and therefore single).
 He also said she should stay away from the young men, probably to avoid sin, scandal, impropriety, or their temptation to flirt with her or more.
 He knew Ruth would be safest with the other women, as would her untarnished reputation.
-He also had ordered the young men to fill the water jars for the women (probably because they were stronger) for the women to go and drink whenever they needed it.
+He also had ordered the young men to fill the water jars for the women (probably because they were physically stronger) for the women to go and drink whenever they needed it.

 Read verse 10.
 What descriptive adjective does she call Boaz/ask about his being (HCSB, NLT)? _______ (some versions also say she found f___________ (ESV, NIV, NASB, NKJV).
 The KJV says she found g__________

 What verb does she say he then does? ___________ her even though she is a _____________